psaris/wordle/README.md

 ## Best Algorithm

 There are many algorithms to finding the best word at each step.
-The following are included in the Mastermind library.
+The following are included in the `mm` library.
 - `.mm.minimax`
 - `.mm.irving`
 - `.mm.maxent`